vushangiri/profile/README.md

 A comprehensive **Django-based admin system** for consultancies to manage students, agents, and leads with a built-in **Kanban board** for project tracking.

+This project is going to run in production.
+Currently, it's under development so there are a lot of bugs.

 🔗 **[View Project](https://everestglobalstudy.com)**

 use following account for demo: